Have you experienced the focus of a creator?

 I play games of manifesting to see if I can bring to my attention and presence something surprising.
 Unexpected.
 A signal from the Universe that I am always in partnership with all of creation, and that I can, when I’m in alignment with the core of me, dissolve into an energy that resonates with another unseen world, and call something forward into 3-dimensional matter.

 I always know when I’m “there”—in that blissful, buoyant state of receivership.
 Open.
 When I’m not bullshitting myself.
 When I’ve put down the petty concerns of daily life.
 When I’m 100% connected to the divine within me and all around me.
+When I have the focus of a creator.

 Some days, I slide into that delicious ocean without effort.
 That’s when I’m like a woman in a white surveillance van, parked just down the street, wearing headphones and listening intently to pick up any signals or syllables.